AustinNich/reading-notes/markdown.md

 ### Taking the Wheel

 This is really when your creativity comes into play!
 We have everything set up and ready to go, now we just have to develope a formatting plan for the page and **code**!
 You may be thinking to your self, thats it, but truthfully it is with Markdown!
 Markdowns language has been around for a while and with times hasn't change much.
-With this being said, I think it is safe to say with a little bit of hard work and memorization anyone would be able to learn Markdown!
+With this being said, I think it is safe to say with a little bit of hard work and memorization anyone would can learn how to use Markdown when developing new products!